-The day passed; much of it thinking about Cole.
+The day passed, much of it thinking about Cole.
 Riley remembered their night in the park drinking beers and talking about their futures.
 Cole would always say how he and Riley would be best friends forever, as he promised that they’d be the kind of buddies that would never let a woman get between them.
-Ironically Riley thought, that’s exactly what ended up happening.
+But, ironically, Riley thought, that’s exactly what ended up happening.

 Curiosity plagued Riley.
 What was Cole up to?
 If he’s been in a town nearby all this time, how has he never run into him?
 Is he still married?
 Is he still hot?
 Employed?
 Riley’s imagination wouldn’t relent.

 Riley couldn’t concentrate on making dinner or settling in to watch TV.
-Instead, he decided to look online to see what he could find out about Cole’s life.
-Search how he may, Cole didn’t seem to have any social media presence.
+So instead, he decided to look online to see what he could find out about Cole’s life.
+But, search how he may, Cole didn’t seem to have any social media presence.

 Riley’s search revealed a home address.

 I’d love to see his house, where he lives.
-Heck, it’s only 6:00.
+But, heck, it’s only 6:00.
 It’s early.
 I may as well just drive by.
-It’s only thirty minutes away.
-A nice night for a casual drive.
+It’s only thirty minutes away—a nice night for a casual drive.